30 Best Things to Do in Atlantic City, NJ

 Head to the Absecon Lighthouse

-If you’re at Atlantic City during the summers, you’re sure to land at a bustling Boardwalk.
-If you want to get away from the crowd then head towards the centuries-old Absecon Lighthouse.
+If you want to get away from the crowd, head towards the centuries-old Absecon Lighthouse.

-Take a pipe organ tour at the Boardwalk Hall
+Take a Pipe Organ Tour at Jim Whelan Boardwalk Hall

-Another interesting place to be in Atlantic City is the Boardwalk Hall.
-It is one of the only surviving buildings from the city's heydays.
+It is one of the only surviving buildings from the city's heyday.